MicrosoftDocs/quantum-docs-pr/articles/techniques/testing-and-debugging.md

 On physical quantum hardware, where the no-cloning theorem prevents examination of quantum state, the `Assert` and `AssertProb` operations simply return `()` with no other effect.

-The <xref:microsoft.quantum.canon> namespace provides several more functions of the `Assert` family which allow us to check more advanced conditions.
-They are detailed in [Q# standard libraries: Testing and Debugging](xref:microsoft.quantum.libraries.standard.testing) section.
+The <xref:microsoft.quantum.diagnostics> namespace provides several more functions of the `Assert` family which allow us to check more advanced conditions.

 ## Dump Functions

-To help troubleshooting quantum programs, [the prelude](xref:microsoft.quantum.libraries.standard.prelude) offers two functions that can dump into a file the current status of the target machine: @"microsoft.quantum.extensions.diagnostics.dumpmachine" and @"microsoft.quantum.extensions.diagnostics.dumpregister".
+To help troubleshooting quantum programs, the <xref:microsoft.quantum.diagnostics> namespace offers two functions that can dump into a file the current status of the target machine: <xref:microsoft.quantum.diagnostics.dumpmachine> and <xref:microsoft.quantum.diagnostics.dumpregister>.
 The generated output of each depends on the target machine.

 ### DumpMachine